 How to store

-· Cornmeal versus cornstarch is comparable to whole wheat flour versus white flour.
-Cornmeal includes the whole corn grain (bran, germ, and endosperm) while cornstarch or cornflour is refined (bran and germ removed).
-Whole grain equals a good source of dietary fiber.
+• Cornmeal or maize flour versus corn starch is comparable to whole wheat flour versus white flour.
+Cornmeal includes the whole corn grain (bran, germ, and endosperm) while cornstarch or corn flour is refined (bran and germ removed).
+Whole grain equals a good source of dietary fibre.

-· For heart health (and health overall) it's best to limit refined grains and increase whole grains.
-Eating corn starch daily is not the best strategy for overall health but can surely be used in moderation for specific recipes.
+• For heart health (and health overall) it is best to limit refined grains and increase whole grains.